HubSpot/draft-extend/README.md

 - `buttons`: `Array<Component>` Array of React components to add to the controls of the editor.
 - `overlays`: `Array<Component>` Array of React components to add as overlays to the editor.
 - `decorators`: `Array<DraftDecorator>` Array of Draft.js decorator objects used to render the EditorState.
 They are added to the EditorState as a CompositeDecorator within the component and are of shape `{strategy, component}`.
+- `baseDecorator`: `DraftDecoratorType` Replacement decorator object to override the built-in `CompositeDecorator`'s behavior.
+See the "Beyond CompositeDecorator" section on [this page of the Draft.js docs](https://draftjs.org/docs/advanced-topics-decorators.html#content) for more information.
 - `styleMap`: `Object` Object map from Draft.js inline style type to style object.
 Used for the Draft.js Editor's `customStyleMap` prop.

 All other props are passed down to the [Draft.js `Editor` component](https://facebook.github.io/draft-js/docs/api-reference-editor.html) and to any buttons and overlays added by plugins.